DennisHsu716/handtracking.github.io/README.md

-# AI Image Recognition
+# 🧠 AI Image Recognition
-## Summary
+## 📌 Summary
-MediaPipe is a cross-platform machine learning framework developed by Google, designed for implementing features such as hand tracking, face detection, and pose estimation.
-By utilizing MediaPipe with Python, developers can swiftly create machine learning-based applications that incorporate these functionalities.
-The development process involves reading images or video streams, applying MediaPipe's processing modules, and visualizing or further analyzing the results.
-When paired with Python, developers can efficiently deploy pre-built models through its streamlined API and integrate with tools like OpenCV for data processing and visualization.
-The versatility of Python facilitates the integration of MediaPipe with other tools, allowing for data post-processing and the creation of interactive applications.
-## Environmet
+This project demonstrates a real-time image recognition system utilizing MediaPipe and Python.
+MediaPipe, developed by Google, offers a cross-platform framework ideal for implementing machine learning features such as hand tracking, pose estimation, and face detection.
+Combined with Python’s flexibility and libraries like OpenCV, the system enables efficient image and video stream processing with real-time gesture detection and visualization
+## ⚙️ Environment & Tools
+    Language: Python
     import cv2
     import mediapipe as mp
     import math